hitrov/oci-arm-host-capacity/README.md

 4. Click `New repository secret` and set all the values (**one by one**) that you'd set in `.env` file e.g.

 ![New Repository Secret](images/new-repository-secret.png)

+*NB!* No need to double quote any value here!

 5. As for the private key, you have 2 options.
 Either:
 - upload to any web server accessible from the Internet by using just URL or...